Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 An LDAP directory needs to be synchronized with the Keycloak, Alfresco Content Services (ACS) and Alfresco Process Services (APS).
 The following steps detail the synchronization with the Keycloak, whilst the configuration to ACS and APS is covered in later steps.

-1. Sign in to the administrator console of the Keycloak as an administrator and select the `Alfresco` realm.
+1. Sign into the Keycloak Administration Console (Keycloak Admin Console) and select the `Alfresco` realm.
 2. Select **User Federation** and **Add Ldap providers**.
 3. Choosing a **Vendor** will auto-populate many of the fields.
 4. Enter the **Connection URL** for the LDAP instance in the format: